AngelesPini/angelespini/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning JavaScript and Web Design
+- 🌱 I’m currently learning React.JS and Web Design
-- 👯 I’m looking to collaborate on design and development work teams
+- 👯 I'm working with the FLIPA team
 - 💬 Ask me about what you want to know
 - 📫 How to reach me: angelesbpini@gmail.com
 - 😄 Pronouns: She, her